nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 #### Deleting tags

-You can also remove a tag from a single task, or all tasks at once with the `/d` flag.
+You can also remove a tag from either a single task, or all tasks at once with `/d`:

 !!! example
     **`tag`**` 1 /d important`